-Warren says she’ll keep shunning big fundraisers if nominee
+Warren vows to skip big fundraisers if she wins nomination

 Some Democrats and top fundraisers have grumbled that Warren’s stance is hypocritical, noting that she spent years attending large fundraisers as a senator and now can use that money as she runs for president.

 Still, Warren raised $24.6 million during the third quarter, finishing close behind the Democratic money leader, Vermont Sen. Bernie Sanders, who raked in $25.3 million in the three-month period ending in September.
-Both showed the strength of relying on small donations , many of which come online, but also laid bare the challenge any Democrati will face: Trump and his allies raised $125 million over the same period.
+Both showed the strength of relying on small donations , many of which come online, but also laid bare the challenge any Democrat will face: Trump and his allies raised $125 million over the same period.

 That’s a money gap Warren had previously suggested that she would use traditional fundraisers to fill if she made it through the Democratic primary.
 In a February interview with MSNBC she said, “I do not believe in unilateral disarmament.
 We got to go into these fights, and we got to be willing to win these fights.”

-Wednesday’s statement did not acknowledge her shift.
-“When she is the nominee, she will continue to raise money and attend events that are open to the press to make sure the Democratic National Committee, state and local parties, and Democratic candidates everywhere have the resources not just to beat Donald Trump but also to win back Congress and state legislatures all across the country,” the campaign said.
+“When she is the nominee, she will continue to raise money and attend events that are open to the press to make sure the Democratic National Committee, state and local parties, and Democratic candidates everywhere have the resources not just to beat Donald Trump but also to win back Congress and state legislatures all across the country,” it said.

+In addition to skipping calls with top donors, the campaign said limiting “special access” means big contributors at party fundraisers will not get closed-door access to Warren for things such as photos and that her appearances will be open to the media.

 Warren also promised to release in coming weeks a campaign finance plan to “permanently break the stranglehold that the money-for-influence racket has on our politics.”
 Sanders, who is at home recuperating from a heart attack last week but remains Warren’s top rival for the progressive wing of the Democratic Party, came out with a campaign finance plan Monday.
 He proposed banning corporate contributions to the Democratic National Convention.